Ajinkya-K09/CapacityPlanner/ReadMe.txt

 Problem statement of the project
-	Create a project which will calculate team's velocity for the specified sprint.
+	Create a project which will calculate team's capacity for the specified sprint.

 Branching Strategy
 	- we will be having master and dev branches as deafult branches.